AdobeDocs/pass.en/help/accountiq/shared-acc-reports.md

 ## Segment - Geographical Span / Period / Account {#geo-span-period-account}

 This bar graph plots number of subscriber accounts with respect to different ranges of geographical ranges in miles.
-The range is based on the maximum distance between the locations from which a subscriber has streamed during the time frame.
+The range is based on the maximum distance between the locations from which a subscriber has streamed during the time interval.

 <!--Total number of users ...